 Performing arts collaborations

-In 2015, Cap-a-Pie, SAA-uk and Opera North took part with academic partners from the Schools of Modern Languages, Performance and Cultural Industries and Education.
-Read insights about their experience, and watch short films about their journey.
+In 2015, Cap-a-Pie, South Asian Arts-uk (SAA-uk) and Opera North took part with academic partners from the Schools of Modern Languages, Performance and Cultural Industries and Education.